-The next set of graphs show data from the second step in the Brainstorming Activity: Thermometer Ratings.
-Students were presented a set of graphics of various possible themes or activities that could occur in out-of-school programs.
+The next set of graphs show data from the second step in the Youth Brainstorming Session: Thermometer Ratings.
+The Youth Brainstorming sheet (Appendix A) presents to students a set of graphics of various possible themes or activities that could occur in out-of-school programs.
 Each graphic was linked to a thermometer and students were asked to shade in the thermometer up to the number that shows how interested they would be to sign up for a club with that theme.
-On a scale of o to 10, a zero means not at all interested, a five means kind of interested, and a ten means they would "definitely sign up" for a club with that theme (see brainstorming sheet in Appendix A).
+On a scale of 0 to 10, a zero means not at all interested, a five means kind of interested, and a ten means they would "definitely sign up" for a club with that theme.

-For the 2023 Brainstorming Activity, the titles of the graphics were simplified based on feedback from the facilitators of the 2022 administration.
-Some students were confused by some terms used which resulted in some graphics not getting ratings on the 2022 administration.
+For the 2023 Youth Brainstorming Session, the titles of the graphics were simplified based on feedback from the facilitators of the 2022 administration.
+Some students were confused by some terms used, which resulted in some graphics not getting ratings.
 Differences between the thermometer ratings for the 2022 and 2023 administrations include changing civic & community engagement to leadership and foreign language and culture to explore the world.
 Additionally, time with friends and hands-on were added as categories as they were common suggestions in the 2022 administration.
-Therefore, results of the two administrations should be compared with the changes in mind.
+The 2024 administration of the Youth Brainstorming Session used the 2023 updated version, without any additional changes.
+Data from the thermometer ratings are presented in Graph 2.